grasp-labs/ds-fastapi-middleware/docs/source/index.rst

 Getting Started
 ---------------
-To get started with ds-fastapi-middleware, you need to have Python and FastAPI installed.
+To get started with ds-fastapi, you need to have Python and FastAPI installed.
 You can install FastAPI and other dependencies using pip:

 .. code-block:: bash